D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 #### Compilation

 Compilation requires the installation of cross-compilation tools: ``aarch64-linux-gnu-g++``, ``aarch64-linux-gnu-gcc``.
-Please use the Horizon provided development machine Docker image for compilation directly.
+Please use the D-Robotics provided development machine Docker image for compilation directly.
 Please read the [**Environment Installation**](/toolchain_development/intermediate/environment_config#machine_deploy) chapter for obtaining and using the development machine Docker environment;
 According to the situation of the development board used, please use the ``build_xj3.sh`` or ``build_ultra.sh`` script under the horizon_runtime_sample/code directory to compile the executable program in the development board environment with one click.
 The executable program and corresponding dependencies will be automatically copied to the ``xj3/script`` directory under the ``aarch64`` directory or the ``ultra/script`` directory under the ``aarch64`` directory.

 :::info Note